 The scope of this manual is a brief introduction on how to manage Python packages.

-It is best to create your own environment in which you have full control over package installs.
-To create your virtual environment we recommend that you use conda, like so:
+Sometimes it is best to create your own environment in which you have full control over package installs.
+Conda allows you to do this through virtual environments.

 conda create -n NameForNewEnv python=2.7.14 # Many Python versions are available

 For Python 3, please use the miniconda3, like so:

 module unload miniconda2 module load miniconda3 conda create -n NameForNewEnv python=3.6.4 # Many Python versions are available

 Once your virtual environment has been created, you need to activate it before you can use it:

 conda activate NameForNewEnv